LoyolaChicagoBooks/cder/source/events.rst

 - User interaction in console applications (C)
 - User interaction in GUI applications (C)
 - State-dependent behavior and user interaction (C)
-- Basics of the Android GUI toolkit (A)
+- Basics of the Android GUI framework (A)
 - Understanding user interaction as events (C)
-- The Dependency Inversion Principle (C)
+- The Dependency Inversion Principle (DIP) (C)
 - The Observer design pattern (C)
 - Modeling simple behaviors with UML State Machine diagrams (A)
+- Modeling execution scenarios with UML Sequence diagrams (A)
-- The Model-View-Adapter architectural pattern (C)
+- The Model-View-Adapter (MVA) architectural pattern (C)
 - Testing interactive applications (A)

 Introduction